WangYijun-OUC/snap-bot-revamped/README.md

 ## Credits:
 * strategies, battlepass XP from 7F and 可可丁
-* Used small section of code from AdriaGual's [Marvel Snap Bot](https://github.com/AdriaGual/marvel-snap-bot)
+* used small section of code from AdriaGual's [Marvel Snap Bot](https://github.com/AdriaGual/marvel-snap-bot)

 ## License: